rohankishore/Dyslexim/README.md

 ## Our Solution

 Dyslexim is a web browser built from the ground up with the needs of dyslexic users in mind.
-By providing a suite of tools to customize the reading experience, Dyslexim empowers users to transform any webpage into a comfortable and readable format.
+By providing a suite of tools to customise the reading experience, Dyslexim empowers users to transform any webpage into a comfortable and readable format.

 Our approach is based on proven accessibility principles:

 *   **Readable Fonts**: We provide a selection of dyslexia-friendly fonts, including OpenDyslexic, to reduce letter confusion and improve readability.
 *   **Enhanced Spacing**: Increased line and letter spacing helps to de-clutter text and make it easier to follow.
 *   **Focused Reading**: Our unique gaze-highlighting feature acts as a digital reading ruler, guiding the user's focus and preventing them from losing their place.
+*   **Text to Speech**: Hover over a text for a specified period and get a narration of the text.
-*   **Customization**: Users can customize the highlight color, font, and text alignment to suit their personal preferences.
+*   **Customisation**: Users can customise the highlight colour, font, and text alignment to suit their personal preferences.

 ## Features